 Sixth Grade Farm Program Touts Trout Experiential Learning

 During our Virtual Learning Term, faculty and staff are working to curate the many online resources available to students and families, including students with learning differences.
 The experts at The Hamilton Institute at Wheeler on our campus have created a free resource guide of Educational Technology links for learners here.

 Community is an important part of every aspect of Wheeler.
 For students and parents at The Hamilton School, understanding the needs of students with learning differences has created numerous resources, such as this “learning hub” link below:

 Grade 6 faculty member Sam Abeshouse is just one example of the amazing faculty using video to teach right now.
 Here’s a recent lesson on diameter and circumference.

 Did you know Wheeler has a radio station?
 WELH 88.1FM has been broadcasting with partnerships such as RI’s The Public’s Radio, now, and with Latino Public Radio and other community radio stations over the course of our 34-year broadcasting history.
-During our Virtual Learning Term, Wheeler faculty, staff and students offer a Sunday evening Wheeler Family Radio Hour on our New Voices broadcast.
+During our Virtual Learning Term, Wheeler faculty, staff and students offered a Sunday evening Wheeler Family Radio Hour on our New Voices broadcast.
 Listen to the program here: